 DO NOT DISCARD IN THE TRASH!

-Dispose of them by throwing them away via garbage disposal or shredder if available but make safe sure that there is no way someone else can use them with personal information available.
+Dispose of them by throwing them away via garbage disposal or shredder if available, but ensure that there is no way someone else can use them with personal information available.

-I’ve heard of people disguising their credit cards in cans or old containers of food in the garbage.
+I’ve heard of people disguising their credit cards in cans or old food containers in the garbage.
 It’s not the worst idea because who would dig through moldy sour cream to get ahold of a credit card?

 Then, go around your home and throw each piece into a different trash container.
-That way, the entire credit card number is not all in the same place making it virtually impossible to glue back together.
+That way, the entire credit card number is all in different places, making it virtually impossible to glue it back together.

-Does cutting up your credit card hurt your credit?
+Does cutting up your credit card hurt your credit score?

 You don’t need your credit card to live, so why keep it?
-If you can manage without a credit card for three months then you should try cutting it up.
+If you can manage without a credit card for three months, you should try cutting it up.

-The benefits of cutting up a credit card are endless.
-From being able to prevent spending to stopping others from charging unauthorized purchases on your account.
-It’s no wonder why so many people have taken drastic measures in recent years with their own cards and cut up credit cards to get out of debt.
+The benefits of cutting up a credit card are endless, from preventing spending to stopping others from charging unauthorized purchases on your account.
+It’s no wonder why so many people have taken drastic measures in recent years with their cards and cut up credit cards to get out of debt.
+The credit utilization ratio can also factor into your financial situation if you need finance.
+The smallest balance possible on these cards can help your credit file.

 Why Would You Cut Up Your Credit Card?

 The benefits of cutting up a credit card are endless.
-From being able to prevent spending, and also stopping others from charging unauthorized purchases on your account, it’s no wonder why so many people have taken the drastic measure in recent years with their own cards!
+From being able to prevent spending and also stopping others from charging unauthorized purchases on your account, it’s no wonder why so many people have taken drastic measures in recent years with their cards!

-Cutting out this crutch has helped countless individuals get back into shape financially by eliminating any form of temptation that would otherwise be present when using plastic money at all times.
+Cutting out this crutch has helped countless individuals get back into shape financially by eliminating any form of temptation that would otherwise be present when using plastic money.

 Gone is the worry about missed payments and interest accumulating.
-Gone is the worry about your debts building up to the point of overwhelm.
+Gone is the worry about your debts building up to being overwhelmed.

-Just imagine how much less stress we’d have if our constant worry to pay off debt wasn’t tied so closely with the idea of using credit cards.
+Just imagine how much less stress we’d have if our constant worry about paying off debt weren’t tied so closely to the idea of using credit cards.

-It is definitely a great feeling to know you are in control of your finances and spending decisions again; let’s face it, how many times have we all said “this was supposed to be my treat” after we’ve already purchased something on our credit card?
+It is a great feeling to know you are in control of your finances and spending decisions again; let’s face it, how many times have we all said, “This was supposed to be my treat” after we’ve already purchased something on our credit card?

-With an option like cutting up your card, there will never be any reason for justifying what you’re doing by telling yourself that “I’ll pay for this later.”
+With an option like cutting up your card, there will never be any reason to justify your actions by telling yourself, “I’ll pay for this later.”

-While there may be some people who choose to cut up multiple cards at once, others prefer to do so one by one over time.
+While some people may choose to cut up multiple cards at once, others prefer to do so one by one over time.
 But replacing credit cards with cash, checking accounts, debit cards, and other products and services will reduce your financial anxiety.

-It really just depends on what method works best for you, but either way, you decide to handle it, you can definitely be sure that it will free up your mind from constant worries about money and spending impulsive purchases.
-It’s a great feeling to know that no one is going to have the ability to use your credit card without asking you for permission first!
+It depends on what method works best for you, but if you decide to handle it, you can be sure that it will free up your mind from constant worries about money and spending impulsive purchases.
+It’s a great feeling to know that only some people can use your credit card by asking you for permission first!

-Once you go through this process, which will essentially force you to take full control of your life and finances, you may find that it’s something you’re quite good at!
+Once you go through this process, forcing you to take complete control of your life and finances, you may find that you’re good at it!

 Final Thoughts On Should I Cut Up My Credit Card To Get Out Of Debt?

-Unfortunately, canceling or cutting up a credit card is not enough on its own; if we are really serious about getting rid of our debts and getting out of debt, then we need to actually take control over our finances.
+Unfortunately, canceling our credit card account or cutting up a credit card is not enough on its own; if we are serious about getting rid of our debts and getting out of debt, we need to take control of our finances.

-This is where we really begin feeling good about what has been able to accomplish – but the most important thing for us to remember is how easy it was once we had a plan in place that would help us get rid of debts and stay that way for the rest of our lives.
+This is where we begin feeling good about what we have been able to accomplish – but the most important thing for us to remember is how easy it was once we had a plan in place that would help us get rid of debts and stay that way for the rest of our lives.

 Do you know how much credit card companies charge you just for “renting” your plastic?
 You’re being charged every single month whether you use it or not.
-So, when all is said and done, it is probably best for us to cut up or cancel our credit cards if we are trying to get out of debt.
+So, we should cut up or cancel our credit cards if we are trying to get out of debt.